Barcalounger: In popular culture

 In Kurt Vonnegut's God Bless You, Mr. Rosewater (1965), Barcaloungers make an appearance in a reference to Kilgore Trout's novel 2 B R 0 2 B, where they provide luxury seating for wannabe suicides, with government encouragement; "2 B R 0 2 B" is actually a 1962 Vonnegut short story in which Barcaloungers do not figure.
 In the same author's Slaughterhouse-Five (1969), Billy Pilgrim is strapped to a yellow Barcalounger in the aliens' flying saucer as he is abducted and taken to their planet.

 In John Updike's Rabbit Is Rich (1981), a Barcalounger originally belonging to Grandpa Fred Stringer looms large in the tensions between Harry "Rabbit" Angstrom and his son Nelson.

 In the American remake of Shameless, Mickey sells two Barcalounger recliners after stealing a couple of household items and going on to auction them in the first episode of season 5.

 Joey and Chandler from the hit NBC sitcom Friends owned a set of Barcalounger recliners, which were often used as a plot device within the show.

 It is the chair in which Paul's father always sits in Philip Roth's Letting Go.

+In The Sopranos episode "46 Long" (1999), Tony Soprano's mother tries to give him her Barcalounger after he refuses to take her ormolu lamp.
+Tony becomes mad when he learns that she gave his cousin Cartier jewelry, while she offered him "a vibrating chair."